 “Mr. President,” Goldson interjected, “I’m not finished with the superintendent update.”

 In a second motion, which would take up another half-hour of consideration, Goldson proposed that the search committee be expanded.
-Four union reps, an alder and a parent had all been approved already, but Goldson wanted to include all Jamell Cotto, the incoming school board member recently approved by the alders; one more parent; and — controversially — two picks from Mayor Toni Harp, essentially as stand-ins until they’d replace Dawson and Torre.
+Four union reps, an alder and a parent had all been approved already, but Goldson wanted to include Jamell Cotto, the incoming school board member recently approved by the alders; one more parent; and — controversially — two picks from Mayor Toni Harp, essentially as stand-ins until they’d replace Dawson and Torre.

 Harp seconded the motion.